tannuchoudhary/Pointers/pointer_4.md

 ```

-In command prompt write the name of your program and write your strings, here the name of my program is **command_line**, so we have to write like this
+In command prompt write the name of your program and write your strings, here the name of my program is **command_line**, and i am passing arguments as github, repository, pull_request, commit so we have to write like this

 `C:\Users\user\Desktop\tannu\Tannucommand_line github repository pull_request commit`